 - It is not very weather-resistant.

-- It does not include a power bank or charge-storing device, unlike the IXNINE and the FEELLE Chargers.
+- It does not include a power bank or charge-storing device.

 Portability